nvaidya1/Documentation/README.md

 The mechanism offers to install CloudWatch Agent with default configuration.
 The custom configuration will be supported in near future.

-Access AWS Systems Manager Quick Start Link and select "Edit All" button:
+(a) Access AWS Systems Manager Quick Start Link and select "Edit All" button:
 <kbd>![AWS Systems Manager Quick Start: Select Edit All](images/SSMQuickSetup.png)</kbd>

-Select checkboxes for CloudWatch Agent & select desired instances from the registered instances to install CloudWatch Agent:
+(b) Select checkboxes for CloudWatch Agent & select desired instances from the registered instances to install CloudWatch Agent:
 <kbd>![AWS Systems Manager Quick Start: Select options for CloudWatch Agent and instances ](images/SSMQuickSetup2.png)</kbd>

+The rest of the selection is self-explanatory.

 ---
 ### Installing the CloudWatch Agent using the Command Line